terrazzoapp/terrazzo/www/src/pages/docs/cli/index.md

 # CLI

-:::warn
+:::warning

-The Terrazzo CLI is in **beta**, which means breaking changes may occur before the final release!
-This is merely a _preview_, not the final product (and as always, [feedback is welcome](https://github.com/drwpow/cobalt-ui/issues/201)
+The CLI is in beta.
+Breaking changes may occur before the stable release.

 :::